 When the revelations about Jimmy Saville’s abuse of children came out several years ago my friend, who thinks I am often quite naive, said, ‘I suppose you always thought that he was a nice man, didn’t you?’

 Actually, I have always disliked Jimmy Saville, mainly because my parents disliked him.
-When it was his turn to host Top of the Pops and I’d frown at his daft antics.
-At that age I adopted most of my parents’ opinions and to a large extent I still have them.
+When it was his turn to host Top of the Pops I’d frown at his daft antics.
+At that age I adopted pretty much all of my parents’ opinions and to a large extent I still have them.

 Even though I have always disliked Jimmy Saville it hadn’t crossed my mind that he spent the better part of his life abusing children.
 It only occurred to me when I heard it on the BBC news and my guess is that this was also the first time it crossed my friend’s mind too.
 After all, he isn’t one of those bitter people who routinely attribute malice to everyone else.
 Yet after the news of Saville’s abuses broke my friend was under the impression that he had known about it all along.
 We sometimes forget that we didn’t always know what we know now.